xeonvs/ProxySQL-User-Sync/README.md

 - `--db-password` - MySQL user password

-- `--apply` - Flag to apply changes to ProxySQL
+- `--apply` - Flag to apply changes to running ProxySQL (only used when neither `--proxysql-config-update` nor `--export-sql` are specified)
+- `--proxysql-config-update <FILE>` - Update ProxySQL config file directly.
+- `--export-sql <DIR>` - Export SQL commands to a file in the specified directory.

 ---